grafana/agent/docs/sources/flow/reference/config-blocks/http.md

 The `tls` block configures TLS settings for the HTTP server.

 {{% admonition type="warning" %}}
-If the `tls` block is provided in a reload after Grafana Agent is already running, existing connections will continue to communicate over plaintext.
+If the `tls` block is added and the configuration is reloaded when Grafana Agent is running, existing connections will continue to communicate over plaintext.
+Similarly, if the `tls` block is removed and the configuration is reloaded when Grafana Agent is running, existing connections will continue to communicate over TLS.

 To ensure all connections use TLS, start Grafana Agent with the `tls` block already configured.